 - 5.1.
-The competitors briefing for each event will be held at 11:00 at the RS Stage on the first scheduled day of racing. - 5.2.
-The race committee reserve the right to modify the programme due to extreme weather conditions or other causes.
-This may include bringing scheduled races forward, except the first scheduled race. - 5.3.
-No more than four races will be sailed in any one day. - 5.4.
-In the event of a race being recalled, restarted, re-sailed or abandoned the next race sailed will be that race with subsequent races being sailed thereafter in their scheduled order. - 5.5.
-To alert boats that a race or sequence of races will begin soon, the orange starting line flag will be displayed with multiple sound signals at least five minutes before a warning signal is made. - 5.6.
-On the last scheduled day of racing no warning signal will be made after 1500 unless fewer than six races have been completed by that time, when no warning signal shall be made after 1600.
+Registration will be available in the RS Games Office at the times specified in the ESI. - 5.2.
+The competitors briefing for each event will be held at 11:00 at the RS Stage on the first scheduled day of racing. - 5.3.
+The schedule of races will be detailed in the ESI. - 5.4.
+One extra race per day may be sailed, provided that the class becomes no more than one race ahead of schedule and the change is made in accordance to GSI 3. - 5.5.
+No more than four races a day will be sailed in any one day. - 5.6.
+In the event of a race being recalled, restarted, re-sailed or abandoned the next race sailed will be that race with subsequent races being sailed thereafter in their scheduled order. - 5.7.
+To alert boats that a race or sequence of races will begin soon, the orange starting line flag will be displayed with multiple sound signals at least five minutes before a warning signal is made. - 5.8.
+On the last scheduled day of racing no warning signal will be made after 15:00.

-6. CLASS FLAGS & REGATTA FORMAT
+6. CLASS FLAGS